As well as being a prime location for headline tours, London is a springboard for up-and-coming talent and a place where

 Find value for money watching music all day and long into the evening at one of London's music festivals.
-Big name events including Lovebox, Field Day, Barclaycard presents British Summer Time and Meltdown all draw international attention for their leading line-ups.
+Big name events including Lovebox, Field Day, Barclaycard presents British Summer Time, Meltdown all draw international attention for their leading line-ups.

-There’s also something to suit all ears with genre-focused events such as the London International Ska Festival and the electronica-heavy South West Four; while Wireless Festival champions rap and grime artists.
+There's also something to suit all ears with genre-focused events such as the London International Ska Festival and the electronica-heavy South West Four, Wireless Festival champions rap and grime artists.